lagom/lagom.github.io/CONTRIBUTING.md

 ## Prerequisites

 Before making a contribution, it is important to make sure that the change you wish to make and the approach you wish to take will likely be accepted, otherwise you may end up doing a lot of work for nothing.
-The Lagom site is the sum of several sources, make sure the change you are working on happens or the proper repository.
-In case of doubt,feel free to open an [issue](https://github.com/lagom/lagom.github.io/issues) to discuss the proper approach.
+The Lagom site is the sum of several sources, make sure the change you are working on happens in the proper repository.
+In case of doubt, feel free to open an [issue](https://github.com/lagom/lagom.github.io/issues) to discuss the proper approach.

 ## Development tips

-- See README.md for instructions on running the Lagom site locally.
+- See [README.md](README.md) for instructions on running the Lagom site locally.
-- The Lagom's site is the materialization of several sources: [lagom.github.io's _template_ branch](https://github.com/lagom/lagom.github.io/tree/template), [Lagom's `docs/` folder](https://github.com/lagom/lagom/tree/master/docs) and Lagom's API docs for both Java and Scala as generated from the sources in the [Lagom repository](https://github.com/lagom/lagom).
+- The Lagom site is the materialization of several sources: [lagom.github.io's _template_ branch](https://github.com/lagom/lagom.github.io/tree/template), [Lagom's `docs/` folder](https://github.com/lagom/lagom/tree/master/docs) and Lagom's API docs for both Java and Scala as generated from the sources in the [Lagom repository](https://github.com/lagom/lagom).
 All information coming from the [Lagom repository](https://github.com/lagom/lagom) is created from several branches so that many versions of the docs can be maintained.

 ## Contributing to the documentation